Leixlip United F.C.: Leinster Senior League

-In 2014/2015 Leixlip where immediately relegated from the Senior division and Joh Martin stepped down as Manager.
-After his departure, former Saturday side Manager Brendan Lennon took over the club as they embarked upon their Senior 1 Sunday campaign in 2015/2016 campaign leading them to a respectable 7th place in his first season.
+In 2014/2015, Leixlip where immediately relegated from the Senior division.
+In the Senior 1 Sunday campaign in 2015/2016, the club reached a "respectable" 7th place.

-The 2016/2017 season was a thrilling campaign for Leixlip in which they won promotion to the Senior division again for the second time ever in the club's history.
-This season saw Leixlip play some thrilling attacking football finishing third in the league behind Newbridge and Portmarnock respectively.
-Only losing one game between November and May and a 2-1 win over Senior Division challengers Crumlin United in the Metropolitan Cup being two highlights for the club during this season.
+The 2016/2017 season saw Leixlip win promotion to the Senior division again for the second time ever in the club's history.
+This season saw Leixlip finish third in the league behind Newbridge and Portmarnock respectively.